Logo

 Now as many have been saying, one good match doesn’t prove Downing’s worth to the side.
 But the parameters based on which his performances are being assessed are slightly unfair.

-The 4-0 result against suddenly qualifies Downing’s performance as brilliant, but there have been a lot of matches where he’s more or less done much of the same as he did against the Cottagers, but the result didn’t match the play.
+The 4-0 result against Fulham suddenly qualifies Downing’s performance as brilliant, but there have been a lot of matches where he’s more or less done much of the same as he did against the Cottagers, but the result didn’t match the play.

 His supposedly good performance against Fulham, based on which even Brendan Rodgers is saying he’d like to keep the man if displays like that become a regular thing, passes and crosses like that have been coming from him more or less every time he’s played.